Wine in a Can

 Barokes’ canned wines have since received more than 400 medals at international wine shows, going some way to recognise the relevance of the category.
 And now the trend has spread across the Tasman, with New Zealand’s Misty Cove Wines recently launching its canned wine range.

 Misty Cove founder, Andrew Bailey, lists the practical nature of wine in a can as a top reason for their release of a canned pinot noir and sauvignon blanc.
-“Wine is best enjoyed with friends and family, and in cans it’s much more portable for BBQs, camping, hiking, beaches, boating, festivals, sporting events – basically anywhere glass is not suitable.
-They are lighter, 100% recyclable, faster to chill, unbreakable and provide an excellent vessel for wine as there is no light strike or air influence.
-The cans also have the patented Vinsafe liner [Barokes’ technology], which prevents any contact with the aluminium and, in turn, any effect on the wine.”
+“Wine is best enjoyed with friends and family, and in cans it’s much more portable for barbecues, camping, hiking, beaches, boating, festivals, sporting events – basically anywhere glass is not suitable.
+They are lighter, 100 per cent recyclable, faster to chill, unbreakable and provide an excellent vessel for wine as there is no light strike or air influence.
+The cans also have the patented Vinsafe liner (Barokes’ technology), which prevents any contact with the aluminium and, in turn, any effect on the wine.”

-A while back, Innocent Bystander also released a canned version of their popular moscato (now in 275ml twist-top bottles).
+A while back, Innocent Bystander in the Yarra Valley also released a canned version of their popular moscato (now in 275ml twist-top bottles).
 For the youth segment of the market, this makes sense because it’s an introduction to wine that offers a low-alcohol content ideal for an age group known to consume more drinks, more quickly.

 Andrew points to the approachable nature of canned wine products, appealing to a broad audience that includes young people.
 “Our wine in a can is the next step in bringing down some of the barriers that many consumers struggle with when approaching wine on the shelves, opening up the world of wine to everyone, whether they're a first-time consumer or a seasoned connoisseur,” he says.